grafmorkov/vent/README.md

 ---

 # Notes
-Vent is still in beta, and its goal is to keep repositories cleaner and make package integration easier.
+* Vent is still in beta
+* it's goal is to keep repositories cleaner and make package integration easier.

+# License
+GPL-3.0